-I’ve had various roles in the web industry, from running whole teams to being the sole in-house designer, and have had the pleasure of working with some diverse clients like the University of Oxford, the WWF and the RNIB.
+I’ve had various roles in the web industry, and have had the pleasure of working with some diverse clients like the University of Oxford, the WWF and the RNIB.
+I believe the web should be used for social good and that’s the kind of work I like to do.

 After university I talked my way into a web development job for my local council, where I learnt the benefit of rapid prototyping in a ‘demo or die’ culture.
 After being promoted to Web Team Leader I pushed the department to work in a more open and transparent way, starting a team blog and a public prototype of a new Shropshire.gov.uk.
 Happily the team have continued to develop this work and I follow it closely.